migrodri1980/Working-portfolio-/README.md

 Several Key elements are incorporated in this project as follows:

-*The creation the data structure Hash Table to facilitate user information and validation
+*The creation of the data structure Hash Table to facilitate user information and validation

-*Within the Hash Table for loops and pointers are utilized to creation HashTable functionality
+*Within the Hash Table "for/if/else" loops and pointers are utilized to creation HashTable functionality

 *Hash Table functions created (insert,remove item) and (search,print,check table).

-*The program utlizes Hash Table functionality to not know check user creditionals but allow for Adminstrator functionality within the program.
+*The program utlizes Hash Table functionality to not only check user creditionals but allow for Adminstrator functionality within the program.

 *The creation of input validations checks for cin inputs by user

 ### Project : LoginapplicationWSQL.cpp